 Here is what EDI coordinators are expected to do:

 - Plan and install upgrades (in collaboration with IT staff)

 - Troubleshoot problems with EDI systems

 EDI professionals are crucial to your EDI system functioning as it is intended to do.
 They are experts in troubleshooting and ensuring that your EDI system will keep up with the flow of business.
-With REMEDI's EDI job description template, you will have a stronger sense of which EDI professionals you need (and what to look for in a candidate).
-Fill out the form below to download your free template.
+With Remedi's EDI job description template, you will have a stronger sense of which EDI professionals you need (and what to look for in a candidate) download our free template here.